qimingye-creator/qimingye-creator.github.io/_pages/about.md

 # 🔥 News
-- *2023.09*: &nbsp;🎉🎉 Our paper ''Describe, Explain, Plan and Select: Interactive Planning with Large Language Models Enables Open-World Multi-Task Agents'' has been accepted by the 2023 Conference on Neural Information Processing Systems (Neurips).
+- *2023.09*: &nbsp;🎉🎉 Our paper ''Describe, Explain, Plan and Select: Interactive Planning with Large Language Models Enables Open-World Multi-Task Agents'' has been accepted by Neural Information Processing Systems (Neurips) 2023.
 - *2023.08*: &nbsp;🎉🎉 Our paper ''Describe, Explain, Plan and Select: Interactive Planning with Large Language Models Enables Open-World Multi-Task Agents'' has won the **best paper prize** in ICML 2023 TEACH workshop.
 - *2023.03*: &nbsp;🎉🎉 Our paper ''Open-World Multi-Task Control Through Goal-Aware Representation Learning and Adaptive Horizon Prediction'' is accepted by the IEEE Computer Vision and Patter Recognition (CVPR) 2023.
 - *2022.08*: &nbsp;🎉🎉 Our paper ''DyStyle: Dynamic Neural Network for Multi-Attribute-Conditioned Style Editing'' is accepted by the IEEE/CVF Winter Conference on Applications of Computer Vision (WACV) 2023.